Matajur/Python-Data/homework_02/README.md

 ### Primary data analysis

-* Check if all rows have enough data: output the number of gaps (na) in each of the columns (use the isna and sum functions)
+* Check if all rows have enough data: output the number of gaps (na) in each of the columns
 * Answer: Are there gaps in any variables?
 (Yes No)
-* Check what are the unique values in the genre column (use the unique function)
+* Check what are the unique values in the genre column
 * Answer: What are the unique genres?
-* Now look at the price distribution: make a chart (use kind='hist')
+* Now look at the price distribution: make a histogram
-* Determine what our maximum, minimum, average, median price is (use the max, min, mean, median functions)
+* Determine what our maximum, minimum, average, median price is
 * Answer: Maximum price?
 * Answer: Minimum price?
 * Answer: Average price?